 The plant can grows up to 60cm.

-🌸 Does Alocasia Silver Dragon Bloom?
+How to Repot Alocasia Silver Dragon

-✂️ How Do You Propagate Alocasia Silver Dragon?
+How to Propagate Alocasia Silver Dragon (Corms)

 Propagation is done by corms.
 Sometimes new plants may emerge from the soil (grown from a corm), but most of the time you will find the corms near the roots of the plant.
 You will have to detangle the corms from the roots and place them in a bit of a humidity chamber or prop box.
 I just used a glass tupperware container with a lid and a bit of water, filled up half of the height of the corms.
 It is important to change the water every now and then to avoid algae buildup and molding.